Reproducible-Science-Curriculum/organization-RR-Jupyter/_episodes/02-directories.md

 What if we were to change this file?

-- Keeping track of changes done by hand is **hard**.
-We need to track that the file did indeed change, and **what** changed.
-When changing files by hand, there are a few things you can to to highlight them.
-Ask yourself: How will I make it obvious to tell what changed from the original state of the file?
+- Changes made by hand (in GUI applications) are incredibly hard to track
+- If we changed our only copy of the raw data, we may never be able to reproduce what we did.
+- We want to track **exactly** what changed in the file, and if we must do it by hand, we should make that easy to see.

 Some ideas to detect changes: